gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

-The more dependencies a class has, the harder it gets to initialize it in unit tests with all its dependencies, without making the tests unneccessarily long.
+The more dependencies a class has, the harder it gets to initialize it in unit tests with all its dependencies, without making the tests unnecessarily long.
 This articles explores three ways to provide [test doubles][1] (also known as "mocks") to your tested class, while keeping the tests as short and expressive as possible: Using properties in the test class, using a builder pattern with a fluent interface and using